coffeebank/coffee-maubot/animemanga/README.md

 An anime manga bot for Matrix.

-Search anime, manga (manhwa/manhua), and light novels from Anilist.
+Search anime, manga (manhwa/manhua), and light novels.
 See series info, status, and episodes/chapters.

+Supports Anilist, MangaDex, Bangumi, and Batoto.

 **`[p]manga Give My Regards to Black Jack`**